Qikiqtarjuaq Research Centre

 General Overview

-The brand new Qikiqtarjuaq research centre (67° 33' N, 64° 01' W) is located in the Inuit community of Qikiqtarjuaq on the west coast of Broughton Island, at the south-eastern tip of Baffin Island in the Davis Strait.
+The Qikiqtarjuaq research centre (67° 33' N, 64° 01' W) is located in the Inuit community of Qikiqtarjuaq on the west coast of Broughton Island, at the south-eastern tip of Baffin Island in the Davis Strait.
 Its unique geographical position makes it a gateway for a significant part of the water flowing into the Arctic Ocean, as well as offering privileged access to the deep waters (400 metres) close to shore.
 The centre is located in Inuit territory and was developed in collaboration with the Qikiqtani Inuit Association and the hamlet of Qikiqtarjuaq.
 The centre is managed by a member of the community who is on site all year round.

 Fees